Biography: Taking Brief Notes (Day 2)

 Modeling and Guided Practice

-I used a rubric to assess students' ability to take brief notes.
-Notes should be short phrases and legible.
+I used a rubric to assess students’ ability to take brief, legible notes and sort evidence into provided categories.
 I focused on legibility because if students are not able to read their notes later, they will have difficulty writing the final essay.
-The rubric also included the ability to sort evidence in provided categories.
-However, I did not assess that for this lesson since the focus was on the first two categories.
+Students worked with multiple steps in the step book during this lesson, so I also assessed their ability to sort evidence in provided categories.
+Grouping notes effectively will aid students in meeting CCSS.ELA-Literacy.W.3.2.A, which dictates they group related information together when writing informative text.